OpenSourceSimon/QuoteTab/README.md

 - [ ] Allowing users to choose between any background category.
 - [ ] Allowing users to change the language of the quote or translate it
 - [ ] Add more quotes in quote branch
+- [ ] Add translation in quote branch